megalithic/bits-and-bobs/README.md

 A few of the flavors I roll with:

+- Homebrew
+- Hammerspoon
 - 24-bit color patched version of [tmux](https://github.com/choppsv1/homebrew-term24)
+- Teamocil for automagic tmux layouts
+- Several shell scripts for getting the info I want on my tmux statusbar (take a gander at `~/.dotfiles/bin` for `tmux-` prefixed scripts).
-- font: Source Code Pro (patched with powerline, octicon, fontawesome glyphs)
+- Font: Source Code Pro (patched with powerline, octicon, fontawesome glyphs)
 - iTerm2 colorscheme: base16-ocean dark
-- (n)vim colorscheme: base16-ocean dark
+- Neovim colorscheme: base16-ocean dark
-- zsh prompt: a base of [pure](https://github.com/sindresorhus/pure), with some modified vcs functionality (for super in-depth vcs status output).
+- Zsh prompt: a base of [pure](https://github.com/sindresorhus/pure), with some modified VCS functionality (for super in-depth vcs status output).
-- several shell scripts for getting the info I want on my tmux statusbar (check out `~/.dotfiles/bin` for `-tmux` infused scripts).
+- Weechat

 The file hierarchy: